ochieng2peter/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 class TestMaxInteger(unittest.TestCase):
 guillaume@ubuntu:~/0x07$
 Repo:

-* GitHub repository:†alx-higher_level_programming
+GitHub repository: alx-higher_level_programming
-* Directory:†0x07-python-test_driven_development
-* File:†tests/6-max_integer_test.py
-†Done?†Help†Get a sandbox
+Directory: 0x07-python-test_driven_development
+File: tests/6-max_integer_test.py

 6. Matrix multiplication
 #advanced
+Score: 0.0% (Checks completed: 0.0%)
 Write a function that multiplies 2 matrices:

-* Read:†Matrix multiplication - only Matrix product (two matrices)
+Read: Matrix multiplication - only Matrix product (two matrices)

-* Prototype:†def matrix_mul(m_a, m_b):
+Prototype: def matrix_mul(m_a, m_b):

-* m_a†and†m_b†must be validated with these requirements in this order
+m_a and m_b must be validated with these requirements in this order

-* m_a†and†m_b†must be an list of lists of integers or floats: o if†m_a†or†m_b†is not a list: raise a†TypeError†exception with the message†m_a must be a list†or†m_b must be a list o if†m_a†or†m_b†is not a list of lists: raise a†TypeError†exception with the message†m_a must be a list of lists†or†m_b must be a list of lists o if†m_a†or†m_b†is empty (it means:†= []†or†= [[]]): raise a†ValueError†exception with the message†m_a can't be empty†or†m_b can't be empty o if one element of those list of lists is not an integer or a float: raise a†TypeError†exception with the message†m_a should contain only integers or floats†or†m_b should contain only integers or floats o if†m_a†or†m_b†is not a rectangle (all ërowsí should be of the same size): raise a†TypeError†exception with the message†each row of m_a must be of the same size†or†each row of m_b must be of the same size
+m_a and m_b must be an list of lists of integers or floats:

+if m_a or m_b is not a list: raise a TypeError exception with the message m_a must be a list or m_b must be a list if m_a or m_b is not a list of lists: raise a TypeError exception with the message m_a must be a list of lists or m_b must be a list of lists if m_a or m_b is empty (it means: = [] or = [[]]): raise a ValueError exception with the message m_a can't be empty or m_b can't be empty if one element of those list of lists is not an integer or a float: raise a TypeError exception with the message m_a should contain only integers or floats or m_b should contain only integers or floats if m_a or m_b is not a rectangle (all ‚Äòrows‚Äô should be of the same size): raise a TypeError exception with the message each row of m_a must be of the same size or each row of m_b must be of the same size
-* If†m_a†and†m_b†canít be multiplied: raise a†ValueError†exception with the message†m_a and m_b can't be multiplied
+If m_a and m_b can‚Äôt be multiplied: raise a ValueError exception with the message m_a and m_b can't be multiplied

-* You are not allowed to import any module guillaume@ubuntu:~/0x07$ cat 100-main.py
+You are not allowed to import any module

+guillaume@ubuntu:~/0x07$ cat 100-main.py
 #!/usr/bin/python3
 matrix_mul = __import__('100-matrix_mul').matrix_mul